 - The start of the year brings the sad news of the death of Jim Gavin, the club's founder and long term president, who will be remembered for his vision, charisma and sense of humour.
 His affable nature, input and welcoming smile will be much missed.
-For an in depth profile of Jim, please refer to the back of this Handbook. - With Covid in abeyance, the Club is back to a full race calendar, but lack of a venue rules out the 12 Hour.
+For an in depth profile of Jim, please refer to the back of this Handbook.

+With Covid in abovence, the Club is back to a full race calendar, but lack of a venue rules out the - With Covid in abeyance, the Club is back to a full race calendar, but lack of a venue rules out the 12 Hour.
 The BLMRA are once again victorious in the French 24 Hour, and yes, there's a live turkey for the winning team. - 50 years of the BLMRA are celebrated with the through-the-night, one-off BLMRA 500.
 Teams are required to race over 500 laps of a 1.215km track and the victors manage to cover 377.5 miles (607.5km) in just over 14 hours.
 That's not far off travelling from London to Manchester and back again.
 Teams from the USA, Belgium, France, Germany and the Channel Islands help the club to mark this milestone year.
 Once again the BLMRA are victorious in Finland's 12 hour ice race.